asokolsky/systeminformation-api/README.md

 # System Information API
-This is a thin wrapper around [systeminformation](https://www.npmjs.com/package/systeminformation) to expose it as a REST API.
+This is a thin wrapper around [systeminformation](https://www.npmjs.com/package/systeminformation) to expose it as a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) API.
+There is also a [gRPC](https://grpc.io) server and a sample client

 # Dependencies
 You have to have [node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) setup.
 Uses [express](http://expressjs.com) to create minimal web service and [minimist](https://github.com/substack/minimist) to process command line argument.
 For testing I rely on [mocha](https://mochajs.org)/[chai](https://www.chaijs.com)/[chai-http](https://github.com/chaijs/chai-http).